Creating a Flint

 [mods]

-Presets are pre-configured flint templates that bundle plugins, mods, and starter files.
+Presets are pre-configured flint templates that bundle shards, mods, and starter files.

 Available Presets